Shade-Productions/RoCord/README.md

 </p>

 ## Discord Bot Setup
 Head over to [Discord Developer Portal](https://discord.com/developers/applications) and create a `New Application`.
-Name the application whatever you want and click `Create`.
+Name the application whatever you want and then click `Create`.

 Locate yourself to `Bot` and click `Add Bot`.
 After doing so you want to re-locate yourself to `OAuth2` and copy the bots `CLIENT ID`.
 From there open [Discord Permissions Calculator](https://discordapi.com/permissions.html).